sdg9/YLandsSave/README.md

 1. Exit the game (YLands can be running).
 2. Navigate to your YLands directory
 3. Run the following
-    1. `git status`
-        1. You should see it list that STRING CHEESE ISLAND.ylandsgame has changed
-    ```
-    $ git status
-    On branch master
-    Your branch is up-to-date with 'origin/master'.
-    Changes not staged for commit:
-      (use "git add <file>..." to update what will be committed)
-      (use "git checkout -- <file>..." to discard changes in working directory)

-            modified:   STRING CHEESE ISLAND.ylandsgame
-    ```

-    2. `git commit -am "New save"`
+    1. `git commit -am "New save"`
-    3. `git push`
+    2. `git push`  (this part should take a few seconds as it will upload a 18mb file)

 # Fringe benefits
 - If something bogus happens (one of our computers blows up, Anthony joins and steals all our goodies, etc) we'll have a restore point for every game session.